Geal/langsec-2017-usenix-article/article.md

 dangerous tasks you need to, and as long as the interface is the same, you can plug that parser with other ones.
 This is an important property, since most formats are badly designed and can require unsafe manipulations.

+The nom library leverages Rust features for performance and safety: since the compiler always knows which part of the code owns which part of the memory, and tracks references properly, nom can work on slices of the original data instead of copying bytes around.
+In most cases, the parser will only allocate on the stack and be [zero-copy][[nom-langsec-15].

 nom has been available for some time now, and has been used extensively for various formats and protocols in production software.